Do I need to Speak Spanish to Volunteer in Cusco?

 8 free things to do in Cusco

 Chances are that the Inca capital, Cusco, is on the programme during your tour through Peru.
-From here you can make trips to the surrounding Inca ruins in the Sacred Valley and of course your excursion to the not-so-hidden Inca city of Machu Picchu.
+From here you can make trips to the famous surrounding Inca ruins in the Sacred Valley and of course the once in a lifetime excursion to the not-so-hidden Inca city of Machu Picchu.

-Cusco is well-organised, friendly and you will find many remnants of the resourceful Incas here.
-It means that many travellers like to stay in the city for a little longer.
-And even if you’ve just booked an expensive excursion to Machu Picchu or are travelling on a limited budget, these eight tips for free activities in Cusco prove that a few extra days don’t have to cost much at all
+Cusco is a lively, welcoming and friendly city where you will find many remnants of the resourceful Inca.
+For this reason many travellers choose to stay in the city for a little longer.
+And even if you’ve just booked an expensive excursion to Machu Picchu or are travelling on a limited budget, these eight tips for free activities in Cusco prove that a few extra days don’t have to cost much at all and are also great for those volunteering or interning for a few weeks.

 Read more